 The Client Portal is structured to present a clear overview of your portfolio on the front page, along with other key performance indicators, such as gains and losses.
 To give your dashboard a personal touch, you can also add or remove widgets that provide additional information.

-If you prefer to trade on the go, you can download the IBKR Mobile app.
-The mobile platform is slightly more complicated than the Client Portal, but provides all the features you need to stay on top of your investments.
+If you prefer to trade on the go, you can download the IBKR Mobile or GlobalTrader app.
+The IBKR Mobile platform is slightly more complicated than the Client Portal but provides all the features you need to stay on top of your investments.
+GlobalTrader, on the other hand, is just as easy as the Client Portal to use but has a more limited feature set.

 Essential features include a portfolio overview, P&L (profit-and-loss) analysis, order placements, watchlists, alerts, and research tools like asset data and news.